apache/incubator-teaclave-java-tee-sdk/README.md

 ![avatar](./docs/resources/SGX2_Supported_Check.png)

-if SGX2 is not supported, only MOCK_IN_JVM and MOCK_IN_SVM enclave modes in JavaEnclave could be run normally.
+if SGX2 is not supported, only MOCK_IN_JVM and MOCK_IN_SVM enclave modes in Teaclave-java-tee-sdk could be run normally.

 #### 2. Is the SGX2 driver installed?